JHodgkins/MSP1-Fundraising-Group/README.md

 4. Accept permissions for the extensions and then return to the repository you wish to clone.
 5. There should be a green Gitpod button now located to the right, selecting this will open GitHub new repository screen.
 6. Create a new repository and Gitpod will launch your new repository into the user interface.
+## Credits and resources used
+### Code snippets
+-  Responsive video CSS code was used from this tutorial site [Responsive Video tutorial](https://avexdesigns.com/blog/responsive-youtube-embed*/)
+-  Pie chart code was used from this tutorial and was modified to meet the websites needs, [Pie chart tutorial](https://www.geeksforgeeks.org/how-to-create-a-pie-chart-using-html-css/)
+### Images and Icons
+-  Main hero image used across the site and the contact us photograph of a guide dog owner and his guide dog were taken by the developer J Hodgkins, who is also the owner of the guide dog.
+-  Icons used were Font Awesome Free fonts
+-  In support of Guide Dogs logo next to fundraising group logo is provided by Guide Dogs through their VIP area for volunteer resources.
+### Content
+-  Blockquote ‘In the UK, there are almost 2 million people living with sight loss.
+Of these, around 360,000 are registered as blind or partially sighted.’
+Was used from [NHS UK](https://www.nhs.uk/conditions/vision-loss/#:~:text=In%20the%20UK%2C%20there%20are,as%20blind%20or%20partially%20sighted)

+## Acknowledgments
+Thank you to my Tutor Philip Morris, and my mentor Chris Quinn, they both have never questioned my ability even with a disability.
+I want to thank my wife Jeanmarie and my children for allowing me the spare time to take on this new challenge and for believing in me.

+Everyone at Code Institute who has helped and my class at Harlow College.